 Don’t Mess Up My Block

-But failure is not going to stop him as follows the path laid out by his mentor, Esalen McGillicuddy.
+But failure is not going to stop him.
 One man and a story – that’s all you need to make it in America.

 As a management expert, he’s inevitably drawn to Washington, DC.
 But even he is appalled by the intransigent bureaucracy he finds in the city.
 Maybe he’s been wrong about everything.
 Maybe you need more than a catchphrase to find success.

-Laurent tells the story of his life in Don’t Mess Up My Block, a darkly comic novel that examines the American faith in gurus and easy solutions.
+Don’t Mess Up My Block is a dark satire that examines the American faith in gurus and easy solutions.

 Leave a Reply